 Famous People From Boulder

 Sean Foreman and Nathaniel Motte formed 3OH!3 while attending CU Boulder.
 Their hits Don’t Trust Me and Starstrukk helped define the electro-pop party sound of the late 2000s.
-Their name comes from Boulder’s 303 area code!
+Their name comes from Boulder’s 303 area code.

 Joseph Gordon-Levitt – Actor, Director, Founder of HitRecord

 The Inception star spent time at Naropa University in Boulder, engaging in meditation and writing programs.
-He has spoken about how his time in Boulder influenced his creative outlook.
+He has spoken openly about how his time in Boulder influenced his creative outlook.

 Kristen Schaal – Comedian, Actress